dmbarbour/awelon/AboutABC.md

 * sums treat active left as less than active right
 * unit is comparable only with unit (and equal)

-The separation of units is interesting.
-It enables developers to express and enforce rigid structure, such that unit values must statically align in the type system.
-This could be useful for vectors, matrices.
+The separation of unit type from other comparables is interesting.
+It enables developers to express and enforce rigid structure, such that unit values must align for any comparison.
+This can be useful for static analysis, to express vectors, matrices.
 However, structure is otherwise flexible and may be dynamic: texts and lists may have dynamic size, and will compare lexicographically.

+Also, ABC's comparison operator `>` is non-traditional because it returns the operands, sorted in min-max order: `(y*x)+(x*y)` with `y > x` on the RHS, and `y ≤ x` on the left.
+The sorting is hopefully convenient for terse code, e.g. for `>Mr` as a quick 2-sort, and `>Mr>` as a quick and lossy inequality test.
+Returning the operands means that `#3 #2 >` ≠ `#4 #3 >` even though they're both 'right' or 'true'.
+This design addresses some concerns of [boolean blindness](http://existentialtype.wordpress.com/2011/03/15/boolean-blindness/).

 ### Unit and Void